stonepros/stone/README.windows.rst

 =================  ===============================  ===============================
 OS                 Host OS distribution, for mingw  ubuntu (also valid: suse)
                    and other OS specific settings.
-CEPH_DIR           The Ceph source code directory.
+CEPH_DIR           The Stone source code directory.
 The same as the script.
 BUILD_DIR          The directory where the          $CEPH_DIR/build
                    generated artifacts will be
                    placed.
-DEPS_DIR           The directory where the Ceph     $CEPH_DIR/build.deps
+DEPS_DIR           The directory where the Stone     $CEPH_DIR/build.deps
                    dependencies will be built.
 NUM_WORKERS        The number of workers to use     The number of vcpus
-                   when building Ceph.              available CLEAN_BUILD        Clean the build directory.
+                   when building Stone.              available CLEAN_BUILD        Clean the build directory.
 SKIP_BUILD         Run cmake without actually
                    performing the build.
-SKIP_TESTS         Skip building Ceph tests.
+SKIP_TESTS         Skip building Stone tests.
 SKIP_ZIP           If unset, we'll build a zip
                    archive containing the
                    generated binaries.